oroinc/documentation/crm/cookbook/known_issues_outlook_addin.rst

 Known Issues with Outlook Add-in
 =================================

-Issue: The Synchronization of Microsoft Outlook and OroCRM Fails
+Issue: Synchronization of Microsoft Outlook and OroCRM Fails
 ------------------------------------------------------------------

 1. The MS Outlook Add-in is installed.